 Charities make a difference to millions of lives in the UK and around the world.
 Whatever cause you care about there will be a charity working on it.
-Remember you can get tax relief for any charitable gifts if you make a gift aid declaration.
+Remember you can get tax relief for any charitable gifts if you make a gift aid declaration

 You make the gift out of your taxed income and the charity can claim back basic rate tax on the value of the gift.
 Higher and additional rate taxpayers can claim an extra 20% or 25% in relief.
-Intermediate, higher and top rate taxpayers in Scotland can claim an extra 1%, 21% or 26% in relief (1%, 22% and 27% next year).
+Intermediate, higher and top rate taxpayers in Scotland can claim an extra 1%.
+22% or 27% in relief.